 Another topping that I absolutely love to have this beans pâté is pickles especially the pickled peppers- the chargrilled Turkish ones.
 So yummy.

-Check out this beans purée with beetroot which is another yummy beans spread.
+Check out this beans purée with beetroot which is another yummy bean spread.

 Garlicky Black eyed beans pâté on sourdough toast